PrajwalChigod/NyakoNvim/README.md

 | **which-key** | Keybind helper | Never forget a keybinding again |
 | **toggleterm** | Terminal | Integrated terminals - floating, split, tabbed |

+### Colorscheme System
+NyakoNvim includes a flexible colorscheme system:
+- **6 pre-configured themes**: catppuccin, tokyonight, gruvbox, rose-pine, kanagawa, onedark
+- **Live preview picker**: Press `<leader>cp` to browse and preview themes with fzf-lua
+- **Persistent selections**: Theme changes are automatically saved and restored on next startup
+- **Smart lazy-loading**: Only the active theme loads at startup for optimal performance

 ## 9. Tooling Matrix

 Complete reference matrix for all configured languages and their tooling: